 Arcus senilis (a deposit of calcium and cholesterol salts) appears as a gray-white ring at the edge of the cornea.
 It is common among people older than 60.
 Arcus senilis does not affect vision.

 The muscles that squeeze the eyelids shut decrease in strength with age.
 This decrease in strength, combined with gravity and age-related looseness of the eyelids, sometimes causes the lower eyelid to turn outward from the eyeball.
-This condition is called ectropion.
+This condition is called ectropion Entropion and Ectropion Entropion is a condition in which the eyelid is turned inward (inverted), causing the eyelashes to rub against the eyeball.
+Ectropion is a condition in which the eyelid is turned outward (everted)... read more .
 Sometimes, because of age-related looseness affecting a different part of the eyelid, the lower eyelid turns inward, causing the eyelashes to rub against the eyeball.
-This condition is called entropion (see Entropion and Ectropion).
-In some older people, the fat around the orbit shrinks, causing the eyeball to sink backward into the orbit.
-This condition is called enophthalmos.
-Because of lax tissues in the eyelids, the orbital fat can also bulge forward into the eyelids, making them appear constantly puffy.
-Enophthalmos may cause a slight blockage of a person's peripheral (side) vision.
+This condition is called entropion Entropion and Ectropion Entropion is a condition in which the eyelid is turned inward (inverted), causing the eyelashes to rub against the eyeball.
+Ectropion is a condition in which the eyelid is turned outward (everted)... read more .
+When the upper eyelid is affected, the lid can droop, a condition called ptosis.

 The muscles that work to regulate the size of the pupils weaken with age.
 The pupils become smaller, react more sluggishly to light, and dilate more slowly in the dark.
 Therefore, people older than 60 may find that objects appear dimmer, that they are dazzled initially when going outdoors (or when facing oncoming cars during night driving), and that they have difficulty going from a brightly lit environment to a darker one.
 These changes may be particularly bothersome when combined with the effects of a cataract.